 The Ivory Coast is host to nearly one hundred delegates of the first Pan African seminar on rural development.

-The Ivory Coast is host to nearly one hundred delegates of the first Pan African seminar on rural development.
+Background: The Ivory Coast is host to nearly one hundred delegates of the first Pan African seminar on rural development.
 The Ivory Coast's Minister of State for Public Reform, Ekra Mathieu opened the seminar on Tuesday (10 July) in the presence of representatives from ten African governments.